stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 It is also available as `npm` package https://www.npmjs.com/package/wings-integration

-#### Inheritance
+### Inheritance
 The two most important pieces:
-* `ICrowdsaleProcessor.sol` - it's the interface, it contains name and signature of the methods that you need to implement, you can find this file [here](https://github.com/WingsDao/wings-integration/blob/master/contracts/interfaces/ICrowdsaleProcessor.sol)
+* [`ICrowdsaleProcessor.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/interfaces/ICrowdsaleProcessor.sol) - it's the interface, it contains name and signature of the methods that you need to implement, you can find this file
-* `BasicCrowdsale.sol` - it's the basic implementation containing some, but not every method required by the `ICrowdsaleProcessor` interface, [here is the file](https://github.com/WingsDao/wings-integration/blob/master/contracts/BasicCrowdsale.sol)
+* [`BasicCrowdsale.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/BasicCrowdsale.sol)) - it's the basic implementation containing some, but not every method required by the `ICrowdsaleProcessor` interface

-#### ERC20 token
+### ERC20 token
 In our example we will use a custom token based on OpenZeppelin implementation.
 You have probably seen so many implementations of ERC20 standard, here *(for simplicity)* all the fluff is removed.
 You can use your own token, as long as it is `ERC20` compatible and you properly implement all methods required by `ICrowdsaleProcessor` interface - it is the essence of Wings integration.

 ```